Ismailea4/Optimisation_algorithms/README.md

 ## How to use :
 _After installing the package use following import :_ <br>

-For 1 dimensionel minimisation :
+For 1 dimensionel minimisation : <br>
 **from Optimisation_tools.minimisation_1D import
   Unrestricted_fixed_Step,
   Unrestricted_accelerated_Step,